nph278/pixelize/README.md

 A pixely 2d game engine

+## Please submit a pull request if you can make the mobile version look good!

 ## Tutorial

 You can create a new game with `npx degit nph278/pixelize-template game-name`, then running `npm i` in that directory.